Arizona Down Payment Assistance · Cornerstone First Mortgage · NMLS #173855 Call Mike Certo · (480) 296-6513

 About Mike & Cornerstone →

 I thought I was 3 years away from buying.
-Mike walked me through Home In 5 in one phone call and we closed two months later with $4,000 of my own money — instead of the $25,000 I'd been saving toward.
+Mike walked me through Home in Five in one phone call and we closed two months later with $4,000 of my own money — instead of the $25,000 I'd been saving toward.

 R.M. — Phoenix, AZ · First-time buyer, age 28